Hit and Run Accidents in Washington, DC

 How Does Washington, DC’s Contributory Negligence Law Impact Hit and Run Claims?

 However, under DC Code § 50–2204.52, this rule has an important limitation.
-Pedestrians, cyclists, and other vulnerable road users involved in collisions with motor vehicles are not automatically barred from recovery unless their negligence exceeds that of the driver.
-This exception offers critical protection in hit and run cases where vulnerable users share only minimal fault, allowing them to still pursue compensation for their injuries.
+Pedestrians, cyclists, and other vulnerable road users are not automatically blocked from getting compensation unless they are more at fault than the driver.
+This rule helps protect injured people in hit and run cases, even if they share some small amount of fault.

 Do I Need a Police Report to File a Hit and Run Insurance Claim in Washington, DC?